 Norwood Park is home to a state-of-the-art fitness center, equipped with circuit weight machines, free weights, and cardiovascular machines.
-A .22-mile oval [approx. 4.5 laps equals a mile], gravel running track with lights surrounds the baseball diamonds, a outdoor inline skating area, dog park and four tennis courts sit south of the park fieldhouse.
+A .22-mile oval [approx. 4.5 laps equal a mile], gravel running track with lights surrounds the baseball diamonds, an outdoor inline skating area, a dog park, and four tennis courts sit south of the park fieldhouse.

 Parents with preschoolers gather for such programs as Musical Moms, Pops & Tots, MightyFitFamily, as well as arts & crafts.
-A range of activities exist for adults and seniors, including sewing, aerobics, and basketball leagues.
+A range of activities exists for adults and seniors, including aerobics, and basketball leagues.
 Recently the park added a Special Recreation program for children/adults with special needs.

 Norwood Park hosts some of the most entertaining special events for neighborhood families, outdoor movies, Halloween parties, and its annual Dinner with Santa.

 The Norwood Park Senior Center opened in September 2009 on Park District property adjoining the existing Norwood Park Field house.
 This senior center offers fitness classes, computer classes, a dining room where hot meals will be served, and health screenings for the elderly to the community.
 Info call: 773.775.6071.

 The Senior Center is a partnership of the City of Chicago Department of Family and Support Services, the Chicago Park District, and Norwood Seniors Network.